ryankrage77/RandomWordGenerator/README.md

 # Random Word Generator
 Generates random pronounceable strings.

-Written in python 2.7 - does not yet run in python 3.x
+~~Written in python 2.7 - does not yet run in python 3.x~~ Now supports python3!

 ## How do you know they're pronounceable?
 Every time a new word is generated, it is sent to me for approval.